chovanecm/snow-run/README.txt

  ./snow-run.sh -
  (reads from STDIN; use Ctrl+D to submit the script)

- Tested with ServiceNow London release
+ Tested with ServiceNow London release, however, it's just a proof of concept.